BraedonB98/2DoTrack/FRONTEND/README.md

         -need to fix default routing to page not found page -PageNotFound.js
-        -currently go back to our homepage is a hard link to local host 3000
+        -currently go back to our homepage is a hard link to local host 3000 -DropDownNavLink.js
+        -change UID for name on nave bar to user name once setup